 7. Snag a Locker

 Lockers can be a lifesaver (and a back saver).
 It's smart to travel light in the parks, but you want to bring sweatshirts, jackets and cameras.
 Make renting a locker your first priority of the day.
 This eliminates the need to haul all of your gear around, yet isn't out of the way for a quick stop for more sunscreen, layers and such.
+Plus you can safely store your souvenirs there.

-You can use the Disneyland app before you arrive.
-Set up your account ahead of time.
-You can link your park tickets so you will be ready to make your park reservations.
-You may want to look ahead at restaurant menus to see what's available and plan dining (60 days in advance about 6 a.m.) or even make dining reservations through the app.
+Look ahead at restaurant menus to see what's available and plan dining (60 days in advance about 6 a.m.) and even make dining reservations through the app.
 If you miss getting dining reservations, you can use the app to join a walk-up waitlist in the park when available.

 9. Follow These Tips for the Shortest Wait Times